|Nutritional Guidelines (per serving)|

 Stir in 2 1/2 cups of the flour, salt, sugar, and sourdough starter.

-Combine 2 1/2 cups of the flour and the baking soda; stir into the sourdough mixture.
-Keep adding in as much of 1/2 to 1 cup flour as you can, mixing with a spoon.
+In a separate bowl, combine 2 1/2 cups of the flour and the baking soda; stir into the sourdough mixture.
+Keep adding in as much of the remaining 1 cup of flour as you can, mixing with a spoon.

 On a lightly floured surface, knead in enough of the remaining flour to make a moderately stiff dough that is smooth and elastic (6 to 8 minutes total).

 Shape into a ball and place in a greased bowl.
 Turn once to grease the top and cover with a clean cloth or plastic wrap.
 Let rise in a warm place, 1 to 1 1/2 hours, or until doubled in volume.

 Punch down and divide the dough in half.
 Cover and let rest 10 minutes.

 Grease two 9 x 5-inch loaf pans or one large baking sheet for 6-inch round loaves.
 Shape dough into the desired shape.
-Make X-shaped slashes with a sharp knife.
+Make shallow X-shaped slashes with a sharp knife.
 Cover and let rise about 1 hour, or until doubled.